Department of Further and Higher Education, Research, Innovation and Science: Departmental team

-The Government Science Advisor is also part of the department.
+The Government Science Advisor is based in the department.
+Professor Aoife McLysaght was appointed to the role in 2024 and serves as Assistant Secretary in the Office of the Government Science Advisor.

 History

 The Department of Further and Higher Education, Research, Innovation and Science was created by the Ministers and Secretaries and Ministerial, Parliamentary, Judicial and Court Offices (Amendment) Act 2020 as part of the reorganisation of governmental departments in the government of Micheál Martin.